VietTran86/PCA_MUSIC/README.md

 # Bayesian inference for PCA and MUSIC algorithms with unknown number of sources

+Given Y = VA + Z, how to estimate the unknown dimension of V,A optimally, without overfitting ?
+This is the 50-year-old challenge for popular PCA model.

+For the first time, I have found closed-form solution for this challenge via Bayesian method (with linear complexity).

+In simulations, we found that SNR = -10 (dB) is the limit of accurate estimation (i.e. non-overfitting) for independent sources.

+In practice, this SNR limit can be estimated from data Y via signal-plus-noise's percentage \tau (i.e. SNR > -10 (dB) <=> \tau < 90%), which means the limit of non-overfitting for independent sources is:

+**SNR > -10 (dB)  <=>  "noise's deviation < 3 * source's deviation"**

 <p float="left">

   <img src="./2018=PCA MUSIC/Figs/Abstract.png" width="800" />